 SB 34-Authored by Senator Wiener.
 This bill will exempt compassionate care programs from paying state commercial cannabis taxes when they are providing free medical cannabis to financially disadvantaged people living with serious health conditions.
 Due to an oversight in how Prop 64 was drafted, these not-for-profit donation programs that have been serving medical cannabis patients for decades are now being forced to pay taxes meant for businesses, which are forcing these charity programs to shut down.

 SB 38-Authored by Senator Hill, et al. This bill would prohibit a tobacco retailer from selling, offering for sale, or possessing with the intent to sell, a flavored tobacco product.
+Due to significant opposition, the author decided to withdraw the bill.

 SB 39-Authored by Senator Hill, et al. Existing law, the Stop Tobacco Access to Kids Enforcement (STAKE) Act, prohibits the sale, distribution, or nonsale distribution of tobacco products directly or indirectly to any person under 21 years of age through the United States Postal Service or through any other public or private postal or package delivery service and requires a person selling or distributing tobacco products directly to a consumer by those same delivery services to comply with specified age-verification policies and additionally require sellers, distributors, and nonsale distributors to deliver tobacco products only in conspicuously marked containers and to obtain the signature of a person 21 years of age or older before delivering a tobacco product.